shrub4thedub/pack/README.md

 # pack
 your new least favorite package manager

-pack is free software, released under the terms of the gnu general public license, version 3 or (at your option) any later version. this software is provided without any warranty.
+pack is free software, provided to you at no charge under the terms of the gnu general public license, version 3 or (at your option) any later version. this software is provided without any warranty.

 copyright © 2025 shrub industries

-pack is a simple package manager that uses box scripts for installation. it's designed to be straightforward - no complex dependency trees, no version hell, just packages that know how to install themselves.
+pack is a simple package manager that uses box scripts for installation. it's designed to be straightforward; no complex dependency trees, no version hell, simply packages that know how to install themselves based on a readable, auditable script. its easy to make your own pack repositories to distribute your own software too.

 ## install
+pack is easy and fun to install. try it:

 ```bash
 # clone and build